jaimiles23/pywrangle/README.md

 ---

 ## About
-Library for Python data wrangling to streamline string cleaning, identifying missing data, and tracking dataframe changes.
-Available on PyPI [here](https://pypi.org/project/pywrangle/)
+PyWrangle is an open-source Python library for data wrangling.
+Wikipedia defines data wrangling as follows:
+> is the process of transforming and mapping data from one "raw" data form into another format with the intent of making it more appropriate and valuable for a variety of downstream purposes such as analytics

+PyWrangle currently supports:
+- string cleaning
+- identifying missing data
+- tracking dataframe changes.

+PyWrangle is available on PyPI [here](https://pypi.org/project/pywrangle/)

 ## Install